Sorry About That

 But then one day, she called in because her kid was sick.
 Again.
 And I was pissed because it was January, and I was always pissed for the duration of winter generally but also because that day I’d had to scrape my windshield and drive to work in the snow and really did not want to be in the office myself and I didn’t understand why she wasn’t going to have to come in, too.

-So when she called me and said she wouldn’t be in because Lauren was sick, I said, “Oh, it’s OK; you’re never here anyway.
+So when she called me and said she wouldn’t be in because Lauren was sick, I heard her stupid clock start in from one office over, and I said, “Oh, it’s OK; you’re never here anyway.
 I don’t even really know why you don’t just quit and stay home because, like, you’re paying so much for day care, but she never even goes.”
 And then I laughed, I guess to soften the meanness of what I’d said, and she went completely silent and then cleared her throat and said, “OK, well, I’ll see you when I get back.”
 And I said, “I hope Lauren feels better,” and hung up.

 Of course, the joke’s on me anyway because my kids were sick two days last week and another two – possibly three – this week.
 Also, Ruby had a dentist appointment, and Georgia had a doctor’s appointment, and also I had to run out to the pharmacy to get a prescription filled and to Target to buy ballet shoes and so, oops, sorry, I accidentally took a two-hour lunch but didn’t actually eat anything, so now I’m going to eat some takeout at my desk.

-I am sure that from the outside, it looks like I’m missing a lot of work – and work is actual work now, not drinking coffee and looking for a 10-letter word for “hodgepodge.”
-From the inside, though, I’m running every minute, feeling bad for not doing enough for my job or my kids, and working harder than I’ve ever worked in my life.
+I’m sure that from the outside, it looks like I am missing a lot of work – and work is actual work now, not drinking coffee and looking for a 10-letter word for “hodgepodge.”
+From the inside, though, I am running every minute, feeling bad for not doing enough for my job and/or my kids, and working harder than I have ever worked in my life.